dchu1/twitter_clone/README.md

 ### Run
     ng serve

+The frontend will listen on port 4200 by default.

 # Running the backend
     cd cmd/webd
     go run webd.go

 The backend server will listen on port 9090 by default.
 The port can be changed in the cmd/webd/config.toml file.
+Please note that you have to be in the cmd/webd directory to run the webd.go file because of the way the app searches for the config file

 # Project Structure